pleiszenburg/scherbelberg/docs/source/cluster.rst

 Cluster
 =======

-:class:`scherbelberg.Cluster` objects define Dask clusters.
-The class can be used to create new clusters but also to attach to existing ones.
+:class:`scherbelberg.Cluster` objects define Dask clusters and represent the core functionality of *scherbelberg*.
+The class can be used to create new clusters as well as to attach to existing ones and to destroy them.
 It generates matching `Dask Client`_ objects.

 .. _Dask Client: http://distributed.dask.org/en/stable/api.html#distributed.Client